 Undergraduate education continues to struggle with how to create an inclusive climate for a diverse community of students.
 Typical approaches to addressing this problem have not been successful, suggesting more innovative approaches are needed.
-In this interactive session, we use “Interactive Theatre” to engage faculty in difficult dialogues and sensitive subjects.
-We will highlight key structural problems and structures of inequity and consider strategies to avoid these biases.
+In this interactive session, “Interactive Theatre” will be used to engage faculty and staff in difficult dialogues and sensitive subjects.
+Key structural problems and structures of inequity will be highlighted and strategies to avoid these biases will be considered.
 The focus will be on the undergraduate student experience.
 Short skits will be presented and then the audience will identify the inequities or microagressions and explore creative solutions to address them and change the culture of undergraduate education.

 Dr. Lord and Dr. Camacho are among the first to study Latinos in engineering.
 In reviewing their 2013 book, The Borderlands of Education: Latinas in Engineering, Dr. Riley, Smith College, called it “groundbreaking work…that will challenge your assumptions about women and minorities in engineering”.
 Dr. Walden, University of Oklahoma said “This book should be high on the must-read list for engineering educators at all levels, from first-year faculty to deans”.